jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/Hadoop/Exercises/Map_Reduce/Classwork 7 MapReduce.md

 # Classwork 7

 ## A) Exploring WordCount
-Fro the master node, start HDFS and YARN.
+Start HDFS and YARN in the master node.
 Create a data directory in HDFS and then upload a text file (for example README.txt under $HADOOP_HOME).
 Follow the [File System Shell Guide](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/FileSystemShell.html) or upload directly under `Utilities - Browse the file system` through the GUI on http://rpi0:9870/.

-Test a simple WordCount Application on the text file, the output data will be stored in a directory named `output`.
+Test a simple WordCount Application on the text file (run the following code inside /opt/Haoop), the output data will be stored in a directory named `output`.

 ~~~bash
 bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-examples-3.3.6.jar wordcount /data/README.txt /data/output